 Connect and Collect:

 When it comes to data storage, especially in enterprises, a variety of data stores are utilized to store the data.
-The first and foremost step in the building an Information production system is to connect all the required sources of the data, such as like Saas services, file shares, FTP, web services so that the data can be pushed to a centralized location for data processing.
+The first and foremost step in building an Information production system is to connect all the required sources of the data.
+Such as - Saas services, file shares, FTP, web services.
+So that the data can be pushed to a centralized location for data processing.

 Transform and Enrich:

-Once the above two stages are completed, the data will be transformed to a stage where the BI team can actually consume the data and start with their analysis.
+Once the above two stages are completed, the data will be transformed into a stage where the BI team can actually consume the data and start with their analysis.
 The transformed data from the cloud will be pushed to on-premises sources like SQL Server.

 A data factory can have one too many pipelines associated with it and it is not mandatory to have only one pipeline per data factory.
 Further, a pipeline can be defined as a group of activities.